marxin/texi2rst-generated/sphinx/gm2/using-gnu-modula-2/how-to-produce-swig-interface-files.rst

   $ python3 testnum.py
   1234 x 2 = 2468

-See :ref:`gm2:producing-a-python-module` for another example which uses the ``UNQUALIFIED`` keyword to reduce the module name clutter from the viewport of Python3.
+See :ref:`producing-a-python-module` for another example which uses the ``UNQUALIFIED`` keyword to reduce the module name clutter from the viewport of Python3.